-We encourage students to speak to their Classroom Teacher.
+We encourage students to speak to their classroom teacher.
 However, students are welcome to discuss their concerns with any trusted member of staff including other Teaching staff, Co-Educators, Wellbeing Coordinator or School Psychologist.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Mahogany Rise Primary School should speak to the Student Wellbeing Coordinator.
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Mahogany Rise Primary School should contact the Student Wellbeing Coordinator.